+MDCA 1302 HUMAN DISEASE/PATHOPHYSIOLOGY (3-0)WORKFORCE

+A study of anatomy and physiology with emphasis on human pathophysiology, including etiology, prognosis, medical treatment, signs and symptoms of common diseases of all body systems.
+Prerequisite: HTTT 1305.
+Special Fee: \$12.00

 MDCA 1309 ANATOMY AND PHYSIOLOGY FOR MEDICAL ASSISTANTS (3-0)WORKFORCE Emphasis on structure and function of human cells, tissues, organs, and systems with overview of common pathophysiology.
 Special Fee: \$12.00

 MRKG 1311 PRINCIPLES OF MARKETING (3-0)

 MUEN 1151 CHAMBER VOCAL ENSEMBLE (0-4)

 MUEN 1152 CHAMBER VOCAL ENSEMBLE (0-4)

 MUSI 1304 FOUNDATIONS OF MUSIC (3-0)

 MUSI 1306 MUSIC APPRECIATION (3-0)

 MUSIC - APPLIED

 Freshman Level: MUAP 1161 and MUAP 1261 Guitar; MUAP 1169 and MUAP 1269 Piano; MUAP 1181 and 1281 Voice.
 Sophomore Level: MUAP 2161 and MUAP 2261 Guitar; MUAP 2169 and MUAP 2269 Piano; MUAP 2181 and MUAP 2281 Voice.
 Other applied music courses may be taught depending on requests and instructor availability.

 OSHT 1309 PHYSICAL HAZARDS CONTROL (3-0)

-PHYSICAL ACTIVITIES: Activity courses may be repeated for degree credit.
+PHYSICAL ACTIVITY COURSES: Activity courses may be repeated for degree credit.

 PHED 1105 WEIGHT TRAINING AND CONDITIONING (0-3)

 PHED 1106 PHYSICAL CONDITIONING (0-3)

-PHED 1107 FITNESS WALKING (0-3)TRANSFER

-Exercise program developed for individual needs of students.
+PHED 1107 FITNESS WALKING (0-3)TRANSFER Exercise program developed for individual needs of students.
 Emphasis on knowledge and skills necessary for participation in a fitness walking program.
 Lab Fee: \$5.00.

-PHED 1108 VARSITY ATHLETICS (0-3)TRANSFER

-Regular workouts, strategy sessions, weight training, and conditioning for varsity athletic teams.
+PHED 1108 VARSITY ATHLETICS (0-3)TRANSFER Regular workouts, strategy sessions, weight training, and conditioning for varsity athletic teams.
 Workouts will be supervised by varsity coaches and scheduled meeting times will be posted in appropriate locations.
-Lab Fee: \$5.00

-PHED 1109 VARSITY ATHLETICS (0-3)TRANSFER

-Regular workouts, strategy sessions, weight training, and conditioning in either rodeo, baseball or volleyball.
+Lab Fee: \$5.00 PHED 1109 VARSITY ATHLETICS (0-3)TRANSFER Regular workouts, strategy sessions, weight training, and conditioning in either rodeo, baseball or volleyball.
 Workouts will be supervised by varsity coaches and scheduled meeting times will be posted in appropriate locations.
-Lab Fee: \$5.00

-PHED 1114 WATER AEROBICS (0-3)

-PHED 1120 SPINNING (0-3)

-THEORY COURSES

-PHED 1301 INTRODUCTION TO PHYSICAL FITNESS & SPORT (3-0)TRANSFER An overview of the program of activities in elementary school physical education.
+Lab Fee: \$5.00 PHED 1114 WATER AEROBICS (0-3)TRANSFER Fundamentals of water aerobics as well as evaluation of physical fitness and activities designed to improve the fitness level of the student.
+Lab Fee: \$5.00 PHED 1120 SPINNING (0-3) PHYSICAL EDUCATION THEORY COURSES PHED 1301 INTRODUCTION TO PHYSICAL FITNESS & SPORT (3-0)TRANSFER An overview of the program of activities in elementary school physical education.
 Includes the study and practice of activities and principles that promote physical fitness with an emphasis on historical development, philosophical implications, physical fitness, and kinesiology.
 PHED 1304 PERSONAL/COMMUNITY HEALTH I (3-0)TRANSFER Investigation of the principles and practices in relation to personal and community health.

-PHED 1306 FIRST AID (3-0)TRANSFER

-Instruction in and practice of first aid techniques.
+PHED 1306 FIRST AID (3-0)TRANSFER Instruction in and practice of first aid techniques.
 Students may earn National Safety Council Certificates in First Aid and CPR.
-Special Fee: \$16.00

-PHED 1308 SPORTS OFFICIATING I (2-2)

-PHED 1321 COACHING/SPORTS/ATHLETICS (3-0)

-PHED 1346 DRUG USE & ABUSE (3-0)

-PHED 2156 TAPING AND BANDAGING (1-0)

-PHED 2356 CARE AND PREVENTION OF ATHLETIC INJURIES (3-0)
+Special Fee: \$16.00 PHED 1308 SPORTS OFFICIATING I (2-2) PHED 1321 COACHING/SPORTS/ATHLETICS (3-0)TRANSFER Study of the history, theories, philosophies, rules and terminology of competitive sports.
+Includes coaching techniques.
+PHED 1346 DRUG USE & ABUSE (3-0)TRANSFER Study of the use and abuse of drugs in today's society.
+Emphasizes the physiological, sociological, and psychological factors.
+PHED 2156 TAPING AND BANDAGING (1-0) related injuries.
+Liability Insurance: \$22.00; Special Fee: \$10.00 PHED 2356 CARE AND PREVENTION OF ATHLETIC INJURIES (3-0)TRANSFER Prevention and care of athletic injuries with emphasis on qualities of a good athletic trainer, avoiding accidents and injuries, recognizing signs and symptoms of specific sports injuries and conditions, immediate and long-term care of injuries, and administration procedures in athletic training.
+Prerequisite: PHED 1306.
+Liability Insurance: \$22.00